This plug-in integrates JFormDesigner into Eclipse and other Eclipse based IDEs.

 To move the generated code out of the way, JFormDesigner folds it in the Java editor.

-You can convert existing NetBeans, IntelliJ IDEA and Abeille forms to JFormDesigner forms.
+You can convert existing NetBeans and IntelliJ IDEA forms to JFormDesigner forms.
 Right-click on the form file (or any container) and select Convert to JFormDesigner Form.

 When converting an IntelliJ IDEA form, JFormDesigner inserts its own generated GUI code into the existing Java class and removes IntelliJ IDEA's GUI code.